Why choose NPC?

 - Highly qualified and experienced construction professionals provide instruction in small, personalized classroom and workshop settings.

 - Hands-on classes take place in the Painted Desert Campus (Holbrook) NPC Skills Center.
 This up-to-date facility is an ideal setting for learning construction skills basics.

 - NPC tuition and fees are among the lowest in the entire state.
 And you may even qualify for federal grants to help defray your education related expenses!

-- OSHA-10 construction certification to prepare you for entry in the workplace is standard in the program
+- OSHA-10 construction certification to prepare you for entry into the workplace is standard in the program.

 Why Study Construction Technology